7

 Introduction

-Libreoffice Base is an analogue of the MS Access program.
+LibreOffice Base is an analogue of the MS Access program.

-Program connection scheme
+Program connection diagram

-DBMS MySQL <--> MySQL Connector ODBC/JDBC <-> Libreoffice Base <-> Libreoffice Calc
+DBMS MySql <-> mysql ODBC/JDBC connector <-> LibreOffice Base <-> Libreoffice Calc

-0. Installation MySQL and Libreoffice
+0. Installing MySQL and LibreOffice

 1. Database